davidcwhitney/Excel-dynamic-array-RSG/README.md

 # Description
-Highly flexible random string generator written using Microsoft Excel 365 dynamic array formula functions and no recursive lambdas.
+Highly flexible random string generator with no recursion.

 Very fast for most tasks.
 Passable if you want a lot of strings where some may be very short and others very long.
 Tested 1 million random strings of 10 digits, run time between 2 and 3 mins.
 Excel does not crash or barf or run out of memory or bog down the CPU.
 It just takes its own sweet time.